Unable to grow or expand a VMFS volume or datastore (1017662)

 - Select the datastore you want to grow and identify the host that has more virtual machines running on it.

-- Open another vSphere client that connects directly to the ESX host.
+- Open another vSphere client that connects directly to the ESX/ESXi host.

 - Go to Configuration > Storage, click the datastore that you want to grow, and click Properties.

 - Ensure that the new size of the device is listed in the Extent Device list.
-If the increased size is not reflected, review the changes on the storage array and rescan again.
+If the increased size does not reflect, review the changes on the storage array and rescan again.

 - Click Increase.

-- Select a device from the list of storage devices for which the Expandable column is Yes and click Next.
+- Select a device from the list of storage devices for which the Expandable = Yes and click Next.

 - Click Next.

-- After the process completes, go to vCenter Server, right-click the cluster that sees the expanded datastore, and click Rescan for Datastores.
-For more information, see Performing a rescan of the storage (1003988).
+- In vCenter Server, right-click the cluster that sees the expanded datastore, and click Rescan for Datastores.

 - If there are other hosts that see the expanded datastore, perform a rescan on these hosts also.

-- If a shared datastore has powered on virtual machines and becomes 100% full, you can increase the datastores capacity only from the host on which the powered-on virtual machines are registered.
+- If a shared datastore powers on virtual machines and becomes 100% full, increase the datastores capacity only from the host on which the powered-on virtual machines are registered.

-- As an alternative work around, you can free up additional storage space by performing a Storage vMotion to migrate some of the virtual machines to a datastore with more available space.
+- As an alternative workaround, free up additional storage space by performing a Storage vMotion to migrate some of the virtual machines to a datastore with more available space.